-“We’ve talked about this before,” he said, tapping his ash right onto a yellow rhododendron.
+“We’ve talked about this before,” he said, tapping his ash down onto a yellow rhododendron.
 “Most Catholics would kill to have a vision of me.
 You act like it’s some great hardship.
 Like I’m persecuting you.
 Oh, no. Don’t do that again.
 That eye-closing thing.”

 I was closing my eyes tight.
 This had worked that one time.
 If I just kept my eyes tight shut for a while, then when I opened them again he would be gone.
 Such was my plan, anyway.